AWS Kinesis Data Firehose – KDF

 • Buffer interval is in seconds and ranges from 60 secs to 900 secs

-• Firehose raises buffer size dynamically to catch up and make sure that all data is delivered to the destination, if data delivery to destination is falling behind data writing to delivery stream
+• Firehose raises buffer size dynamically to catch up and make sure that all data is delivered to the destination, if data delivery to the destination is falling behind data writing to the delivery stream

-• Buffer size is applied before compression
+• Buffer size is applied before compression.

 • Destination